duckietown/book-devmanual-software/src/beginner/ros/create-project.md

 ARG MAINTAINER="<YOUR_FULL_NAME> (<YOUR_EMAIL_ADDRESS>)"
 ```

-Replace the placeholders strings with, respectively,
+Replace the placeholder strings with, respectively,

 - the name of the repository (i.e., `my-ros-project`);
 - a brief description of the functionalities implemented in this project;